 If you had a "senior care package" within 3 months prior to a dental we will give you $100 off the dental package.

 If there are extractions there will typically be a $10 fee for each hydromorphone (or buprenorphine) injection and $10 for an injection of an anti-inflammatory drug.
 Pain management is not optional.
 We will give narcotics and anti-inflammatory meds if a pet has extractions.
 Typically we give one anti-inflammatory med and one narcotic to each pet that gets extractions.
-Again, nerve blocks, our therapeutic laser for analgesia are FREE.
+Again, nerve blocks and our therapeutic laser for analgesia are FREE.

 If the dental requires extractions, clearly there is added anesthesia time, sterile surgical instruments, suture, doctor time, nursing time and nerve blocks.
 We don't charge "per tooth" extraction time as sometimes teeth just fall out whereas other times it may be quite tricky.
 Dr Sutton is a pretty efficient surgeon, and tries very hard to keep the bill low.
 We charge $100 per added 15 minutes of time over the routine "level 1" dental.
 This $100 per 15 minutes pays for the nursing staff, the added anesthesia and Dr Sutton's surgical time.